renovatebot/renovate/lib/manager/github-actions/readme.md

 Renovate will update the commit SHA but follow the GitHub tag you specified.
 Renovate can update digests that use SHA1 and SHA256 algorithms.

-You can also use the following PackageRule to automatically pin action digests.
+If you want to automatically pin action digests put the following configuration in a new `packageRules` array :

 ```json
 {